lblod/ember-rdfa-editor-lblod-plugins/README.md

 ## import-snippet-plugin
 Plugin allowing importing of external RDFA snippets and inserting it in the document.

-The `plugin has a card that needs to be added to the sidebar like
+The plugin has a card that needs to be added to the sidebar:
 ```hbs
   <ImportSnippetPlugin::Card @controller={{this.controller}}/>
 ```